 On the closing date, we will sell to the trust fixed rate retail installment sale contracts and/or retail installment loans secured by agricultural or construction equipment and the receivables generated thereby (collectively, the "receivables").
-The aggregate statistical contract value of the receivables as of August 31, 2023, which is the cutoff date, was equal to \$1,186,122,788.18.
-The aggregate contract value, which is the present value of the scheduled and unpaid payments on the receivables discounted at 8.40% of the receivables as of the cutoff date was equal to \$1,077,908,042.97.
+The aggregate statistical contract value of the receivables as of April 30, 2024, which is the cutoff date, was equal to \$1,016,288,677.66.
+The aggregate contract value, which is the present value of the scheduled and unpaid payments on the receivables discounted at 8.25% as of the cutoff date was equal to \$932,286,724.73.
 For a more detailed description of aggregate statistical contract value, see "The Receivables Pool."